usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Mossbane Lantern_, by Sallow Moth
+- _GUSH_, by Kaitlyn Aurelia Smith
+- _Here Comes The Mind, There Goes The Body_, by Human Leather
 - _ULTRAPOP_, by The Armed
 - _wishful thinking_, by Duval Timothy
 - _Timeline_, by Basic Unit